dazhizhao/Autoregressive-Inverse-Design-for-Disordered-Metamaterials/README.md

 ![Product Name Screen Shot][product-screenshot]

 The pursuit of novel mechanical metamaterials faces a core dilemma: while introducing architectural disorder unlocks unprecedented design space, it jeopardizes the structural connectivity essential for mechanical integrity.
 We introduce a data-driven framework to resolve this critical trade-off in programming nonlinear responses.
 Our approach pairs a generative autoregressive model for inverse design with a surrogate model for rapid forward prediction.
 The autoregressive model learns implicit connectivity rules from data to sequentially build valid structures targeting specific performances.
 We demonstrate that this method successfully designs disordered metamaterials with target nonlinear properties on demand.
-Analysis of the model's internal mechanism reveals its learned strategies for maintaining connectivity, highlighting a critical yet controllable trade-off between performance and integrity.
+Analysis of the model's internal mechanism reveals its learned strategies for maintaining connectivity, highlighting a critical yet controllable trade-off between performance and connectivity.
 The framework exhibits strong interpolation and extrapolation capabilities, generating novel designs that outperform those in the training set.
 By providing a powerful and generalizable design tool, this work establishes a pathway to reliably meet complex functional requirements with disordered metamaterials, moving them from conceptual appeal toward practical viability.  </br>
-**Keywords:** Mechanical Metamaterials, Architectural Disorder, Structural Connectivity, Autoregressive Model, Inverse Design, Nonlinear Response, Data-Driven Design
+**Keywords:**  Data-Driven Design, Disordered Metamaterials, Structural Connectivity, Autoregressive Model, Inverse Design, Nonlinear Response